2E0PGS/blog/_posts/2020-06-04-mounting-ntfs-vmdk-ubuntu.md

 thumbnail:
 tags:
  - VMDK
- - VMWare
+ - VMware
  - Ubuntu
 ---

 # Mount NTFS VMDK file in Ubuntu desktop

-Using `vmware-mount` which seemed to come with VMWare player.
+Using `vmware-mount` which seemed to come with VMware player.

 ## List partitions